How to Add an Air Duct to a Room step by step instructions.

-The insulation is brushed away from the ceiling cutout for the new vent boot and air register.
+The vent hole has been cut in the drywall ceiling and work now moves to the attic.
+The insulation is brushed away from the drywall ceiling cutout for the new vent boot and air register:

 Here’s the same view from inside the bedroom.